triphora/emcutils/.github/ISSUE_TEMPLATE/bug_report.md

 If applicable, add screenshots to help explain your problem.
 ### System information
 - Operating System [i.e. Windows 10, macOS, Linux (distro and DE)]
-- Fabric Version
+- Fabric API Version
 - Mod Version
 - Other mods that may conflict
 ### Additional context
-Add any other context about the problem here.
+Add any other context about the problem here if necessary.